These FAQs are intended to help parish councils, community councils, parish meetings and community meetings to comply with the GDPR.

 The GDPR applies to ‘personal data’, which means any information relating to an identifiable person who can be directly or indirectly identified in particular by reference to an identifier.
 You can find more detail in the key definitions section of our Guide to the GDPR.

-Can you help me decide what to include in my privacy notice?
+Can you help us decide what to include in our privacy information?